 For a man to put away his wife is to strike at the core of one of our most important doctrines: Christ's permanent and indissoluble unity and love for His bride, the Church.
 Such an act is treachery and an insult to the Spirit of Grace which preserves the Church.

 Just as the LORD often endured an adulterous bride (and still does), so can we.
 An example of how the parallel is so close and striking is the LORD's taking of Ezekiel's wife.
 He illustrated for adulterous Israel the intense pain they were causing Him – her husband (Ezek.
 14:15).

 While there is no sin which cannot be forgiven, there are always consequences that are permanent.
 Having more than one wife in one's lifetime disqualifies a man from leadership in the Church.
 A Church leader must be a one-woman man as 1 Tim.
 3 demands.

 Furthermore, another fabrication of the Evangelical is the notion that the Apostle Paul was prescribing against polygyny in 1 Tim.
 3.

-have established without reservation that the Greco-Roman of Paul's time did not permit polygyny or polyandry.
-Why would the Apostle prescribe something that did not exist?
+have established without reservation that the Greco-Roman culture of Paul's time did not permit polygyny or polyandry.
+Why would the Apostle proscribe something that did not exist?

-As everywhere, what did exist was what we know today as serial polygamy: people having multiple husbands or wives but one at a time.
+As everywhere, what did exist was what we know today as serial polygamy: people living with multiple husbands or wives but one at a time.
 This is why Paul, under the guidance of the Holy Spirit, states that a leader in the Church must be a one-woman-man.
-He has no wife #1, #2, and so forth.
+He has no wife #1 and #2 or more.